DA-102386-2223/DAM-MVC-MVP/README.md

 *Course*: [Grau en Tècniques d'Interacció Digital i de Computació](http://www.grauinteraccioicomputacio.udl.cat/ca/index.html)

 ## Description
 Android Project using Java.
 This is an example of how to apply the MVC pattern using observers and MVP.

-## Requirements
-* Age App (Course sample Android App).

-## New stuff
-* DatePicker widget: We update the year,month,day birthday form to a Widget a DatePicker.

 ## Code Structure: